b97tsk/reactive-tree/README.md

 ```

 Basically, this example illustrates how a branch reacts whenever any of reactive
-properties inside its `handler` function changes.
+states inside its `handler` function changes.
 Things you should know that:

 - `createBranch()` immediately calls its sole argument, the `handler` function,
   which produces the first line of output;